 Job outlook can help students make decisions about study and training, first jobs or the next step in a career.

 Job Jumpstart offers resources and activities to help students work out what jobs might be suited to them.

 Our VET Department

-Students have the full support of our dedicated VET Department whilst on and off campus.
-The VET Department liaise closely with employers and Registered Training Organisations to ensure students are safe and supported on their chosen pathway.
+Students have the full support of our dedicated VET Department whilst on and off-campus.
+The VET Department liaises closely with employers and Registered Training Organisations to ensure students are safe and supported on their chosen pathway.

 Please contact our Head of VET, Mrs Megan Grosse, for more information.